cloudmesh-community/fa18-523-84/project-report/pi_cluster_setup.md

 ## Setting up a Small Pi Cluster by Hand

-:warning: (Should probably be moved to book/chapters/pi/setup-ultimate.md)
+:warning: (Step 1 should probably be moved to book/chapters/pi/setup-ultimate.md)

 ### Step 1: Burning OS image to SD cards